Horace564/Simple-Weather-Portal/README.md

 index.html: empty content, the templete of the web page will be dynamically generated when main.js being executed
 main.css: styling file
 main.js:
-  generate Document Object Model of the application;
+  i) generate Document Object Model of the application;
-  fetch open data from several APIs and process the returned data
+  ii) fetch open data from several APIs and process the returned data
-  implement envent handlers for user's events
+  iii) implement envent handlers for user's events

 ## APIs: